tasmiazahin/SuperBank/README.md

 # SuperBank
-Create an internet bank console application for multiple user.
+Create an internet bank console application for multiple users.